Overview

 Our advisory fees are debited directly from the client accounts held with the custodian, per the

 NorthStar client agreement, unless otherwise instructed.
-Outside Investments in Investment
+Outside Investments held in Investment

 Management accounts may not appear on the monthly custodial statements but are included in the fee